• Skip to primary navigation

 About Serrano Peppers

-Serrano peppers are easy to find at any grocery store.
-Look for them in the produce section, usually right beside the jalapeños.
+Serrano peppers are readily available at most grocery stores.
+Look for them in the produce section, typically alongside jalapeños.

 How to Make Serrano Pepper Salsa

-Boiling a tomato, garlic, and serrano peppers in a pot to make serrano salsa
+Boiling a tomato, garlic, and serranos in a pot for Serrano pepper salsa

 Diced onion and cilantro